 In fact, the paper just mentions the alternative positions (“Concerns over market power lead to a conclusion that functional or structural unbundling is necessary.
 Concerns over the loss of economies of scale argue for the status quo.”).

 We believe that in order to reap the benefits of competitive markets, it is critical to remove the incumbent utility from the merchant function (except, possibly, as Provider of Last Resort).
+Doesn’t this mean that the merchant function will continue to exist?
+Isn’t the pricing of utility or POLR service the key issue?
+I would not argue so strongly about getting the utility out of the merchant function but rather “pricing the utility out of the merchant function”?

 Restrictions to competitive energy services